garrardkitchen/resume/content/blog/principles.md

 }
 ```

-Here are benefits of principles:
+Here are the benefits of principles:

-- Reduces complixity in your code
+- Reduces complexity in your code
-- Increases readability, extensibility and maintenance of your code
+- Increases readability, extensibility, and maintenance of your code
 - Reusability and bug breading
 - Easier to test
 - Reduces coupling by removing dependency between methods